taraqfarhan/ggl/README.md

 # ggl
-Search google with a specific Chrome profile right from the mac terminal.
-As programmers spend most of their time in the terminal, this small python script might be helpful.
+Search google with a specific Chrome profile right from the terminal.
+Another life-changing script to automate a process which will save you prolly 3-5 seconds of your time.
+Of course, you as a programmer need this kinda productivity.
+You don't need to thank me.
+If you really insist you can always email me at **farhandaniels189@gmail.com**

 ## Configuration
-To use this python script, you need to configure the config.json file.
-Set the values of the keys according to your own needs.
-For mac users check the following path to know the names of the Chrome Profiles **'~/Library/Application Support/Google/Chrome'**
+To use this python script, you need to configure the **config.json** file first.
+Set the values (your own customized value) of the keys (Chrome Profiles) according to your own needs.
+Then set the Google Chrome's path.
+Check the path for Google Chrome on your operating system and set the path to the **config.json** file if needed.
+Then you're good to go

+## How to Find Your Chrome Profile Names
+Locate Chrome’s User Data Directory:

+macOS: **~/Library/Application Support/Google/Chrome/**
+Linux: **~/.config/google-chrome/**
+Windows: **C:\Users\<YourUserName>\AppData\Local\Google\Chrome\User Data\**

+Inspect the Directory. **Default: The main profile.
+Profile 1, Profile 2, etc.: Additional profiles.** Match the folder name with the corresponding Chrome profile.